mitranim/mitranim.github.io/templates/posts/remove-from-go.md

 The [Go programming language](https://golang.org) espouses ["less is more"](http://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html).
 It prefers fewer features and "one way of doing things".
 However, it still has some fat to lose!
 This article highlights what I consider unnecessary, and suggests the path to gradual deprecation and removal.

+Goes without saying: **this is an opinion piece**.
+If we disagree, that's cool!

 We're not allowed to break existing code under Go1.
 However, it seems plausible to migrate most existing code in advance, preparing it for the hypothetical Go2 that removes the deprecated features, alongside other breaking changes it's expected to make.
 The following migration strategy seems realistic:

 * Go1 adds two minor syntactic features (see below)